darul75/personal-blog/posts/2015/2016-01-07_what-is-babel-js-doing.md

-For those wondering what is awesome Babel [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) doing for us I propose to show it with an example (and online transpiler can be found [here](http://babeljs.io/rep)) for more testing.
+For those wondering what is awesome Babel [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) doing I propose to show it with an example (online transpiler can be found [here](http://babeljs.io/rep) for more testing).

 ## Why Babel